Modern Love in the New York Times

 So many talented writers submit good stories, I feel very grateful that a few of mine have found nice homes.
 What a gift!

-7. Tim Elhajj Says:
+7. Tim Elhajj says:

 Modern Love is prestigious, but Dan Jones knows how to pick fresh voices.
 Both of the pieces I linked to from this post seem to be from writers without a published novel.